-Preface 5

-How to certify a quantum computer 6

-A machine that tests itself 6

-One step closer to complex quantum teleportation 6

-Quantum step forward in protecting communications from hackers 7

-Powerful attack 8

-Two signals 8

-Braiding may be key to using time crystals in quantum computing 9

-Time crystals may hold secret to coherence in quantum computing 10

-Physicists find signs of a time crystal 12

-Tracking mechanisms of crystallization in real time 14

-The quantum states on the surface of conducting materials can strongly interact with light 15

-Breakthrough in circuit design makes electronics more resistant to damage and defects 16

-Researchers develop heat switch for electronics 17

-Converting heat into electricity with pencil and paper 18

-Tiny effect 18

-A new efficient and portable electrocaloric cooling device 19
+Preface 5 Perfect quantum portal emerges at exotic interface 5 Quantum step forward in protecting communications from hackers 8 Powerful attack 8 Two signals g Braiding may be key to using time crystals in quantum computing 9 Time crystals may hold secret to coherence in quantum computing 11 Physicists find signs of a time crystal 12 Tracking mechanisms of crystallization in real time 14 The quantum states on the surface of conducting materials can strongly interact with lig ht15 Breakthrough in circuit design makes electronics more resistant to damage and defects 16 Researchers develop heat switch for electronics 17 Converting heat into electricity with pencil and paper 18 Tiny effect 18 A new efficient and portable electrocaloric cooling device 19

 Fast heat flows in warm, dense aluminum 19

-Controlling heat and particle currents in nanodevices by quantum observation2 20
+Controlling heat and particle currents in nanodevices by quantum observation 20

-Maxwell's demon extracts work from quantum measurement2 22
+Maxwell's demon extracts work from quantum measurement 22

-Physicists read Maxwell's Demon's mind2 23
+Physicists read Maxwell's Demon's mind 23

-Researchers posit way to locally circumvent Second Law of Thermodynamics2 24
+Researchers posit way to locally circumvent Second Law of Thermodynamics 24

-What is quantum in quantum thermodynamics?2 25
+What is quantum in quantum thermodynamics?
+25

 Physicists confirm thermodynamic irreversibility in a quantum system 26

 Physicists put the arrow of time under a quantum microscope 27

 Egging on 28

 Murky territory 28

 Many questions remain 29

 Small entropy changes allow quantum measurements to be nearly reversed 29

 Quantum relative entropy never increases 29

 Wide implications 30

 Tricking the uncertainty principle 32

 Particle Measurement Sidesteps the Uncertainty Principle 33

-A new experiment shows that measuring a quantum system does not necessarily introduc uncertainty
+A new experiment shows that measuring a quantum system does not necessarily in uncertainty

 Delicate measurement 35

 Quantum entanglement 35

 The Bridge 36

 Accelerating charges 36

 Relativistic effect 36

 Heisenberg Uncertainty Relation 36

 Wave - Particle Duality 36

 Atomic model 37

 The Relativistic Bridge 37

 The weak interaction 37

-The General Weak Interaction
+The General Weak Interaction 38

-Fermions and Bosons
+Fermions and Bosons 39

-Van Der Waals force
+Van Der Waals force 39

-Electromagnetic inertia and mass
+Electromagnetic inertia and mass 39

-Electromagnetic Induction
+Electromagnetic Induction 39

-Relativistic change of mass
+Relativistic change of mass 39

 The frequency dependence of mass 40

 Electron - Proton mass rate 40

 Gravity from the point of view of quantum physics 40

 The Gravitational force 40

 The Higgs boson 41

 Higgs mechanism and Quantum Gravity 41

 What is the Spin?
 42

 The Graviton 42

 Conclusions 42

 References 43